solitateppo/ml-engineer/mle4/README.md

   * Browse to the URL, pass query string
 6. Plug your own algorithm and model
 7. Test it
-8. Deploy and share to #ml-engineer
+8. Deploy and share link to the API to Slack

+## Task 2

+Study machine learning compute environments available in AWS.
+This might be a good time to look into Sagemaker service, if you'r not already familiar with it: https://aws.amazon.com/sagemaker/

+Idea is to discuss about the compute environments in the exercise meeting on 27.4.2018.